Roundworms in dogs: A comprehensive guide

 • Through contact with contaminated feces or soil

-The ingested eggs develop into larvae in the dog's intestines, which migrate via the bloodstream to various organs and continue to develop there.
+The ingested eggs develop into larvae in the dog's intestines, which then migrate via the bloodstream to various organs and develop further there.

 Roundworms in dogs